kevinsawade/start-science-here/docs/source/linux_tutorial/linux_tutorial_00.rst

 :boldcode:`[Tab]`
 -----------------

-While typing you can peridocally try to press :boldcode:`[Tab]` (the tabulator key of your keyboard) to use the autocomplete feature of the shell.
+While typing you can periodically try to press :boldcode:`[Tab]` (the tabulator key of your keyboard) to use the autocomplete feature of the shell.
 For example: Go to your home directory

 .. code-block:: bash